 Phillip Young is a retired California Registered Professional Mechanical Engineer having worked in the gas turbine and aerospace industries in San Diego.
 He received his Bachelor of Science in Mechanical Engineering from the University of California, Davis.
 The first part of his career Phillip worked on industrial gas turbine development at Solar Turbines a division of Caterpillar and then aerospace gas turbine development at Hamilton Sundstrand Power Systems a division of United Technologies Corporation.
 The last decade of his career Phillip developed electrically driven cooling fans at Hamilton Sundstrand Power Systems for commercial and military aircraft to cool both passengers and airborne electronics.

-He is member of the American Society of Mechanical Engineers (ASME) for over 35 years.
+He has been a member of the American Society of Mechanical Engineers (ASME) for over 35 years.
 He has been active on both ASME's national and local boards for over 25 years.
 He is currently serving on ASME's San Diego Section Executive Board and ASME's Representative to the National Engineers Week San Diego Planning Committee.
 Phillip has been a member of the University of San Diego's Mechanical Engineering Advisory Board since its inception.